DocSystem/razerbladehackintosh/README.md

 #### NEW VERSION
 **The current CLOVER EFI folder is not compatible with Catalina and Big Sur!
 Also, it uses CLOVER.
 You can download the [EFI_OC](EFI_OC) folder which is a new EFI folder for macOS 10.15+ (cause it uses MacBookPro16,1 SMBIOS) that uses OpenCore, which will have better support for future macOS updates!**

-I will no explain you how to install macOS because there are a lot of tutorials to do it!
+I will not explain you how to install macOS because there are a lot of tutorials to do it!
 I will only explain how to have maximum hardware working after macOS installation

 The basic config that I used is [config_UHD630.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_UHD630.plist) by [RehabMan](https://github.com/RehabMan)